gracecarrillo/personal-website/content/authors/admin/_index.md

 ✅ I do LiveProjects implementations & reviews of end-to-end Machine Learning & Deep Learning Projects with [Manning Publications](https://liveproject.manning.com.).
 ✅ I'm a Co-founder & CDS at an early venture FinTech start-up based in Amsterdam.
 We are using the latest in machine learning and deep learning technologies to create our proof of concept for a customer-facing AI solution to bias in the active asset management industry.

-👉🏻 I'd love to help with your project, [let's chat.](https://calendly.com/gracecarrillo/30-minute-meeting)
+👉🏻 I'd love to help with your project.
+[Let's chat 💬.](https://calendly.com/gracecarrillo/30-minute-meeting)